ThePlayer14/sc3tools_mod/README.md

 ## Usage

-Run `./sc3tools` with no arguments to see the list of the avaliable commands, as well as the list of the supported games and their aliases (such as `sg0` for Steins;Gate 0).
+Run `./sc3tools` with no arguments to see the list of the available commands, as well as the list of the supported games and their aliases (such as `sg0` for Steins;Gate 0).

 Run `./sc3tools help <command>` to see the help message for a specific command.